tpawelski/trailblazer/README.md

 This assignment focuses on graphs, specifically on searching for paths in a graph.
 You will write several path finding algorithms.
 We provide you with several support files, but you should not modify them.
 Turn in the following files;

--trailblazer.cpp , code to perform graph path searches
+- trailblazer.cpp , code to perform graph path searches

--map-custom.txt, a world map of your own creation.
+- map-custom.txt, a world map of your own creation.

--map-custon.jpg, a world map of your own creation.
+- map-custon.jpg, a world map of your own creation.

 ## Overview